great-expectations/great_expectations/docs/guides/how_to_guides/validation/how_to_trigger_slack_notifications_as_a_validation_action.rst

                 # put the actual webhook URL in the uncommitted/config_variables.yml file
                 slack_webhook: ${validation_notification_slack_webhook}
                 notify_on: all # possible values: "all", "failure", "success"
-                notify_with: ["all"] # list containing the DataDocs sites to include in the notification.
-Defaults to `all`, meaning links to all configured sites will be included in the notification
+                notify_with: # optional list containing the DataDocs sites to include in the notification.
+Defaults to including links to all configured sites.
                 renderer:
                   module_name: great_expectations.render.renderer.slack_renderer
                   class_name: SlackRenderer